 Spicy Kani Cucumber Salad

-Light, healthy, and delicious this spicy kani cucumber salad is perfect for the warmer spring and summer months.
+Light, healthy, and delicious this spicy kani cucumber salad is perfect for the warm summer months.
 This entire recipe takes only 15 minutes to make, and it is incredibly delicious.
-Made from a few simple ingredients, you’re going to be addicted to this salad.
+Made from a few simple ingredients, you’re going to be addicted to this creamy crab salad recipe.

 About this recipe